 The steps for completing the activity are simple.
 Invite your preschooler to roll a dice, identify the number rolled, and then cover the corresponding number of emojis on the grid game.

 The grid games feature five different emoji faces, with one grid game featuring all five emojis on the same game.
-Depending on your goals in using these emoji grid games, you can pull out whichever grid game you feel is best.
+Depending on your goals in using these emoji games, you can pull out whichever grid you feel is best.
 Or, pull them all out at once!

 Since each grid game features a different emotion, you can introduce specific feelings during circle time and use them in your emotions activities for preschoolers.